vormkracht10/laravel-seo-scanner/README.md

 For example, you have a `Content` model which has a page for each content item:

-1. Add the model to the `database.model` key in the config file.
+1. Add the model to the `models` array in the config file.
 2. Implement the `SeoInterface` in your model.
 3. Add the `HasSeoScoreTrait` to your model.